General health and medical resources in Victoria

 The DVA offers support and resources to serving and ex-Australian Defence Force (ADF) personnel and veterans.
 This includes their dependents and carers.

 An advocate can help you find the support you may be eligible for.
-Use the accredited advocate to find an ex-service organisation with advocates trained to assist you in accessing services relating to:
+Use the accredited advocate register to find an ex-service organisation with advocates trained to assist you in accessing services relating to:

 - compensation and appeals.

 The DVA issues Veteran health cards that give you access to certain benefits.
 Benefits depend on the card type.
 You may get free or cheaper health care and support, discounts on medicine, transport, and water and power bills.
 Some businesses may also give discounts.

 Find out more about Veteran healthcare cards on the DVA website.